chosenken/docker-base/README.md

-Simple base that has locales and updates to build images off of
+Simple base that has locales and updates to build images off of.